-If you’ve ever struggled with a sleep disorder, you have likely tried plenty of solutions to finally get some sleep.
+If you’ve ever struggled with a sleep disorder, you have likely tried an OTC sleep medication and woke up with the dreaded sleeping pill hangover.
 From meditation tracks to white noise machines, warm baths to sleepy-time tea, there are plenty of tools designed to help you nod off.
 But for some, these methods don’t always work.

 That’s why millions of people turn to OTC or prescription sleep aids for relief.
 And while sleep aids may be helping people get some much-needed sleep, many wake up the next day with the dreaded “sleeping pill hangover.”
 Why is that?

 We all know that sleep is necessary for our overall mental and physical health.
 What many don’t understand is the connection between natural sleep cycles and our bodies’ ability to recover.
 Many prescription and OTC sleep aids are designed with one thing in mind: to shut down certain functions in the body to create a “shortcut” to sleep.
 However, when the body is unable to go through its natural daily cycle (the circadian rhythm), it doesn’t recover in the same way.
 In the case of some sleep aids, we can actually wake up feeling less rested and worse for the wear.

 Antihistamine sleep aids

 Many drugstore (non-prescription) options include antihistamines, which block histamine.
 Histamine is a chemical compound that has an important role in the body: regulating the cycle of sleeping and waking.